MooersLab/jupyterlabcctbxsnips/README.md

 <a id="motivation"><h2>Motivations for this project</h2></a>

-The figure below shows part of the cascading menus for the cctbx library after it has been installed successfully..
+The figure below shows part of the cascading menus for the **cctbx** library after it has been installed successfully.
-The submenus correspond to the names of subfolders in the cctbx folder in the multimenus_snippets folder, which you create inside of the Jupyter folder in your local library folder (i.e., ~/Library on the Mac).
+The submenus correspond to the names of subfolders in the cctbx folder in the multimenus_snippets folder, which you create inside of the Jupyter folder in your local library folder (i.e., `~/Library` on the Mac).
 Each ultimate menu item is a Python snippet file.
 The selection of a snippet file by clicking on it with the left-mouse button inserts its content into a new cell below the current cell.
 The millerArrayFromMtz.py snippet at the bottom of the pulldown menu was selected and inserted in the figure below.